vazexqi/vazexqi.github.com/_posts/2013-04-20-javascript-tools-in-coursera.md

 category: posts
 ---

+_Disclaimer: I'd like to state upfront that this article is about the work that we -- the teaching staff for the VLSI CAD: Logic to Layout course -- have done for our particular course.
+We are just sharing our experiences; this post does not reflect what Coursera is doing for any of their other courses in terms of tools or services._

 As instructors, we usually need to provide simple, yet useful, auxiliary tools for our courses.
 Auxiliary tools include specialized math calculators, visualizations, etc for a small part of the course